← Work

 Kyle's Lawn Service — Founder & Operator

-At age nine I started a lawn care business in the neighborhoods of Golden, Colorado — not for spending money, but deliberately, to fund a minor brokerage account.
-It ran for nine years: finding customers, setting prices, keeping books, maintaining equipment, and protecting a reputation in a market where every client talks to every other client.
+I started a lawn-care business in the neighborhoods of Golden, Colorado and operated it over several seasons: finding customers, setting prices, keeping books, maintaining equipment, and protecting a reputation in a market where every client talks to every other client.

 - Sales and pricing — knocking on doors teaches you what a service is worth faster than any textbook, and repricing a loyal customer teaches you what a relationship is worth.